 Only in a few cases does a premature ejaculation have a physical illness or cause.
 In most cases, therefore, physical, sonographic and laboratory tests revealed no abnormalities.

 When is a person in need of premature ejaculation treatment in Delhi?

 The first step of an affected man should be an open conversation with a partner.
 The (suspected) problem should be openly discussed in order to clarify whether it represents a problem for the couple in terms of experiencing shared sexuality.
 Should sexual intercourse be experienced as fulfilling by both partners despite a rapid ejaculation, there is no need for action.
-If it is confirmed that the premature ejaculation burdened the common sexuality, a presentation with the urologist may be useful.
+If it is confirmed that the premature ejaculation burdened the common sexuality, a premature ejaculation treatment in Delhi by the sexologist may be useful.

 In the search for treatment options, the best sexologist in Delhi should first be consulted.
 Here, various therapeutic approaches can be discussed in a consultation.

 Basically, there is the possibility of drug therapy with dapoxetine in India.
 The drug belongs to the group of antidepressants and has been approved for premature ejaculation treatment in Delhi.
 In the approval study, the time to ejaculation was extended by about 3-4 times.
 At the same time, an improvement in sexual satisfaction and subjective improvement in the control of ejaculation could be achieved.
 Whether a therapy in individual cases makes sense, should be determined in consultation with the best sex doctor in Delhi.